Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

 5. Exercise ball:

-Spinal cord injuries are very common for those who sit down for hours of a day.
-To better help your posture it is important that you have a medicine ball seat.
+This kind of injuries is very common for those who sit down for hours of a day.
+To better help your posture, it is essential that you have a medicine ball seat.
 The benefits of having a proper posture are greatly ignored.
 There are many negative side effects of sitting down.

-Sitting down for hours on ends leads to the spine being compressed and this completely destroys your posture, it leads to heart problems, breathing, and other spinal problems.
+Sitting down for hours on ends leads to the spine is compressed, and this destroys your posture, it leads to heart problems, breathing, and other spinal issues.
 Sitting down on a medicine ball, for those who have to work while sitting down will offer a lot of benefits such as:

 - Correct your posture